-Who was 11-feet long, with 1 eye, 3 legs, and an appetite for popcorn and marshmallows?
-If you said Blinky the alligator, Lakeland’s unofficial mascot during the 70s, you’re correct.
-The iconic beast will be re-memorialized as a 100-ft. jungle gym at Bonnet Springs Park — but more on that later.
+Who was 11 feet long, with one eye, three legs, and an appetite for popcorn and marshmallows?
+If you said Blinky the alligator, Lakeland’s unofficial mascot during the 1970s, you’re correct.
+The iconic beast was re-memorialized as a jungle gym at Florida Children’s Museum — but more on that later.

-Like all good things, Blinky’s downtown residence + closeness with Lakeland’s youngins did come to an end.
+Like all good things, Blinky’s downtown occupancy had to end.
 The cause?
-One local’s daring decision to give Blinky a kiss right on his toothy snout.
-While the kisser came out unharmed (although we might argue, a little less desirable as a valentine), a photo of the moment garnered attention from the Florida Fish and Wildlife Conservation Commission (then called The Florida Fish and Game Commission), who ultimately called for Blinky’s removal.
+One local’s decision to give Blinky a kiss right on his snout.
+While the kisser came out unharmed, a photo of the moment garnered attention from the Florida Fish and Wildlife Conservation Commission (then called The Florida Fish and Game Commission), who ultimately called for Blinky’s removal.

-In 1979, Blinky was moved to his new home in Homosassa Springs Wildlife State Park.
-Enter: our story’s antagonist.
-At 1,000 lbs, Homosassa Springs’ resident crocodile, Jake, was a feisty + territorial personality who didn’t much care for 400-lb Blinky’s imposition into his kingdom.
-The two scuffled on multiple occasions, and it was one such event on March 3, 1979 that the rivalry proved fatal for Blinky.
+In 1979, Blinky was moved to Homosassa Springs Wildlife State Park.
+Enter: Our story’s antagonist.
+At 1,000 lbs, Homosassa Springs’ resident crocodile, Jake, was a feisty and territorial personality who didn’t care for 400-lb Blinky’s imposition into his kingdom.
+The two scuffled on multiple occasions, and it was one such event on March 3, 1979, that the rivalry proved fatal for Blinky.

 A metal structure commemorated Blinky beside Lake Mirror.
 In 2022, a newer and much larger tribute to our dearly departed went up at the Florida Children’s Museum, the new and highly anticipated expansion of Explorations V Children’s Museum located at Bonnet Springs Park.
 Children can climb the 100-ft. jungle gym, which features swings, a slide down Blinky’s tail, and plenty of spots to explore.